bezurn004/Obsi-Forge-Apedia/Oracles/Factions/OCL_Faction-Types.md

 | 88-91 | Treachery |
 | 92-96 | Warface |
 | 97-100 | Wealth |
-^table-ISSF-Core1-0-OclFactionDominion
+^table-OclFactionType-Dominion

-## Oracle: Faction Dominion: Leadership
+## Oracle: Faction Dominion Leadership
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> For Dominion type Factions generate a leadership structure.
+If you choose, you could add this to other Faction types. ^guidance-OclFactionLeadership

 | 1d100 | Result |
 |:---:|:--- |
 | 1-5 | Anarchist |